Trinity College Dublin: Library

 Arnaldo Pomodoro's Sphere Within Sphere sculpture stands outside the Eavan Boland Library.

 The Library of Trinity College is Ireland's largest research library.
 As a result of its historic standing, Trinity College Library Dublin is a legal deposit library, now under the Copyright and Related Rights Act 2000 in Irish law and the Legal Deposit Libraries Act 2003 in UK law.
 The college is therefore legally entitled to a copy of every book published in Great Britain and Ireland, and consequently receives over 100,000 new items every year.
 The library contains about five million books, including 30,000 current serials and significant collections of manuscripts, maps, and printed music.
 Three million books are held in the book depository, known as the "Stacks", in Santry, from which requests are retrieved twice daily.

 The Library proper comprises several buildings in the college.
 The original (Old) Library is Thomas Burgh's masterpiece.
 A huge building, it originally towered over the university and the city after its completion.
 Even today, surrounded by similarly scaled buildings, it is imposing and dominates the view of the university from Nassau Street.
 It was founded with the college and first endowed by James Ussher (1625–56), Archbishop of Armagh, who endowed his own valuable library, comprising several thousand printed books and manuscripts, to the college.
 The Book of Kells is by far the Library's most famous book and is in the Old Library, along with the Book of Durrow, the Book of Howth and other ancient texts.
 Also incorporating the Long Room, the Old Library receives over 900,000 visitors per year, making it Dublin's second-most visited tourist destination.
-In the 18th century, the college received the Brian Boru harp, one of the three surviving medieval Gaelic harps, and a national symbol of Ireland, now housed in the library.
+In the 18th century, the college received the Trinity College or "Brian Boru" harp, one of the three surviving medieval Gaelic harps, and a national symbol of Ireland, now housed in the library.